 Alcohol is the intoxicating ingredient that is present in wine, beer, and spirits.
 It is a depressant, which means that when it reaches the brain, it slows down the body’s systems.
+The short-term effects of alcohol depend on multiple factors.

 It can also be difficult for the body to process, putting extra pressure on the liver, the digestive system, the cardiovascular system, and other functions.